-Over the weekend I was reading a review copy of Eric Karjaluoto's new book, The Design Method.
-There's a page where he mentions how Canadian banknotes are printed with a tactile feature in the corner so the visually impaired can easily tell what denomination they're holding.
+In Eric Karjaluoto’s excellent new book, The Design Method, there's a page where he mentions how Canadian banknotes are printed with a tactile feature in the corner so the visually impaired can easily tell what denomination they’re holding.

 Image credit: Bank of Canada